Seljalandsfoss is a unique and beautiful waterfall near the South Coast of Iceland.

 What’s more, the hours of daylight are very short.
 This means that people are more likely to visit in the same short window of day time.

 The good thing about the long hours of darkness is that you may have the chance to see the amazing Northern Lights.
 Seeing Seljalandsfoss under a colorful sky of the Aurora Borealis is something that you are never going to forget.
+Also bear in mind that it is lid up during darkest hours.

 The path behind the waterfall is sometimes closed in the wintertime if conditions are too snowy and icy.
 This is partly to protect you from slipping, but also because dangerous icicles can break off the waterfall and wall from above.